Published on January 12, 2020 in Finances

 “Our goal was to build something in Detroit that was similar to the success that New York City had, but was built around how Detroit works,” Gabrielle explains, noting that transportation barriers are a huge issue for Detroiters trying to access services.

-Click here to find all drop-and-go tax sites, or call United Way’s 2-1-1 helpline for information on this and other tax services.
+Call United Way’s 2-1-1 helpline for information on this and other tax services.